 - Consider whether your business could be a target this will indicate the level of risk your business is exposed to. - Know whether you need to comply with personal data protection legislation and Payment Card Industry compliance. - Identify the financial and information assets that are critical to your business, and the IT services you rely on, such as the ability to take payments via your website.
 Assess the IT equipment within your business, including mobile and personal IT devices.
-Understand the risks to all of these things by considering how they are currently managed and - Assess the level of password protection required to access your equipment and/or online services by your staff, third parties and customers, and whether it is adequate.
+Understand the risks to all of these things by considering how they are currently managed and stored, and who has access to them. - Assess the level of password protection required to access your equipment and/or online services by your staff, third parties and customers, and whether it is adequate. - Ensure that your staff have appropriate awareness training, so that everyone understands their role in keeping the business secure. - Decide whether you need to make an investment, or seek expert advice, to get the right security controls in place for your business. - Define what your recovery procedures would be, and how you could keep your business running, particularly if you trade online.